Ed Ruscha: Drum Skins

 Organized by Veronica Roberts, Curator, Modern and Contemporary Art, Blanton Museum of Art

-Ed Ruscha (working title) is organized by the Blanton Museum of Art.
+Ed Ruscha: Drum Skins is organized by the Blanton Museum of Art.

-Generous funding for this exhibition is provided by Jeanne and Michael Klein, with additional support from Ellen and David Berman.
+Generous funding for this exhibition is provided by Jeanne and Michael Klein, with additional support from Ellen and David Berman and Suzanne Deal Booth.